zhezhangz/ocds-guide-to-setting-up-mac/README.en.md

 Speed up cursor: Go to `System Preferences` > `Keyboard`, move `Key Repeat` and `Delay Until Repeat` slidebars to rightmost under `Keyboard` tab.
 Enjoy your speed now!

+### Drag and drop with three fingers

+By default, when doing drag and drops, you need to click the object and hold while dragging until dropping down.
+By using macOS "three finger drag", you will be able to drag with only three without any clicking.

+Go to `System Preferences` > `Accessibility` > `Moter` > `Pointer Control`, in the right side, there is a `Trackpad Options...`, click it and then enable `Enable dragging`, choose `three fingers drag`.

 ## 2. Daily Tools

 Some routine software, and not necessarily related to development.